BBVA/docker-hdfs-alluxio-spark/README.md

 We tried to not make assumptions about the platform that will run this images, so they should work in a local docker installation, kubernetes, openshift or whatever.
 Of course the programs from the images have certain communications and storage requirements and **you MUST tailor them for your needs**.

-Also you need to be familiar with HDFS, alluxio, spark and zepelling.
+Also you need to be familiar with HDFS, alluxio, spark and zeppelin.
 Do not expect everything to work without reading first how those programs operate in a general way.

 The images also are prepared for graceful shutdown of each component.